privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 TS 119 602, published in late 2025, is the missing half.
 A **List of Trusted Entities (LoTE)** names *parties*: PID providers, wallet providers, relying parties — organisations, not CAs.
 It comes in a JSON binding signed as a JWS, carries per-entry statuses and service types, has sequence numbers and expiry built in, and the European Commission already publishes several such lists on the eIDAS dashboard.
 Crucially for us, the ARF explicitly allows ecosystems that issue non-qualified attestations to operate their *own* LoTE — which is precisely the space Yivi occupies.

-So Yivi publishes a LoTE: a signed, regularly refreshed, machine-readable list of the parties Yivi vouches for, in the EU's own format.
+So Yivi will publish a LoTE: a signed, regularly refreshed, machine-readable list of the parties Yivi vouches for, in the EU's own format.

 Why only TS 119 602 for now, and not 119 612?
 Because the wallet's runtime question is the party-level one.
 The CA-level question — *which roots do we trust at all* — we answer at build time, by pinning a curated set of anchors into the wallet (a set that national 119 612 lists help us curate).
 Consuming 119 612 at runtime would mean XML signature validation for an answer we do not need mid-session, while the 119 602 JSON binding verifies with the exact machinery the wallet already uses for credentials.
 One list format does the runtime work; the other informs what we bake in.

 ### One party administration, two lists

 This should sound familiar by now: a signed, Yivi-curated registry of parties is exactly what the requestor scheme has been all along.
 The LoTE is not a competitor to it; it is the same party administration, projected into a second world.
-One onboarding produces a scheme entry for IRMA sessions and a LoTE entry for OpenID sessions.
+One onboarding will produce a scheme entry for IRMA sessions and a LoTE entry for OpenID sessions.
 Same vetting, same off-boarding, two list formats speaking to two protocol stacks.

 ## Three levels, and a gate before the ladder

 With authentication methods on one axis and vouching on the other, the trust system itself becomes simple.
-Every party the wallet talks to lands on one of three levels:
+Every party the wallet talks to will land on one of three levels:

 <div className="tl-cards">
   <div className="tl-card tl-high">